Google Fonts

 Lora is a well-balanced contemporary serif with roots in calligraphy.
 It is a text typeface with moderate contrast well suited for body text.
 If you are looking for more font options for your logo, you can read more about font options here.

 Besides using professional vector graphic software to create your logo, you can also use online logo maker tools to auto-generate business logos.
-Type in the address of www.logoai.com/logo-maker/ on desktop computers, answer a few basic questions and you can create a custom logo for your business in minutes.
+Type in the address of www.logoai.com/logo-maker/ on desktop computers, answer a few basic questions, test English level, and you can create a custom logo for your business in minutes.

 With 70,000+ customers and more than 5 million design solutions uploaded, 48HoursLogo is one of the top design crowdsourcing platforms on the Internet.
 Don’t wait a second more – launch your design contest!